 What Is Alexa?
 (Alexa VS Echo Dot)

-Alexa is also the center of many smart home systems.
-LogiTech Home, Wink, and some hubless devices like Nest and WeMo switches, are compatible with Alexa’s voice integrated technology.
+Alexa has become the center of many smart home systems.
+Logitech Home, Wink, and some hubless devices like Nest and WeMo switches, are compatible with Alexa’s voice integrated technology.
 By saying the wake word (Alexa), you can tell these devices to increase/decrease temperature settings, turn on or off your home’s alarm system, or change the channel (or set a specific time to record your favorite show).
 As long as you’re utilizing an Alexa compatible smart device, you can use Alexa’s powerful brain and skill set from virtually anywhere.

 What are Alexa’s Capabilities?

 Again, Alexa’s capabilities (referred to as skills) are infinite.
 The brain behind Alexa is capable of doing plenty of smart tasks, around your smart home.
 It seems the list of commands Alexa is capable of understanding and performing grow on a daily basis.
 Owners can also utilize Amazon Blueprints to create even more skills to add to Amazon’s arsenal.

 Some of the many things Alexa can do include:

 - Find recipes and give you audible step-by-step directions to make a dish